 Black Mamba Anti-Poaching Initiative

 The Black Mambas also conduct a community school-based conservation education program known as Bush Babies.
 The Black Mamba Initiative empowers women, in a male dominant culture, by providing employment and financial resources to help them support their families and also instills a sense of pride within them.
-The Kansas City Zoo is proud to partner with this unique and impactful conservation initiative by supporting the construction of three much needed “pickets” or base camps, where the Black Mambas can seek refuge in the field while still monitoring activity on the reserve.
-The Zoo has also sent a staff member over to directly assist in the efforts to save rhinoceros by aiding in fence patrols and the Bush Babies program.
+The Kansas City Zoo and Aquarium is proud to partner with this unique and impactful conservation initiative by supporting the construction of three much-needed “pickets” or base camps, where the Black Mambas can seek refuge in the field while still monitoring activity on the reserve.
+The Zoo has also sent a staff member over to directly assist in the efforts to save the rhinoceros by aiding in fence patrols and the Bush Babies program.

 Home Home > Field and Research Projects > Black Mamba Anti-Poaching Initiative